 After the translations have been added to the software and tested, you can release the localized software.

-As the volume of translations, the number of target languages and the frequency of updates increases, supporting tools that help to automate the translation and localization process get more and more important.
+As the volume of translations, the number of target languages and the frequency of updates increases, translation apps and tools that help to automate the process get more and more important.

 Phrase provides different ways to get translations: work with your own team of translators or order professional translations from LSPs.
 These systems also help with file format conversions, as different platforms and programming languages require different localization file formats.